-Please remember it is the responsibility of parents/carers to ensure the attendance of a child.
+It is the responsibility of parents/carers to ensure the attendance of a child.
 Any child may be off school because they are ill; sometimes they can be reluctant to attend school.
 Any problems with regular attendance are best sorted out between the school, the parents, and the child.